Abnaxos/meldioc/README.md

   - compatible, it's a standard Java annotation processor
   - IDE support for IntelliJ IDEA

+Meld is not a framework.
+It has a library with frameworky traits.
+This library is completely optional.
+In its core, Meld only generates code.

 ### State

 Meld is in a usable but incomplete state and there are well-known bugs.
 The